Calvin-CS/Kinect2JSON/README.md

 Another window will come up saying "windows protected your PC".
 Click "more info", then click "run anyway".

+A window will popup about network features.
+Check the box next to "public networks", then click "ok".

-Step 3: Run the program
+***Step 3: Run the program***

-Make sure your Kinect is connected.
+Make sure your Kinect is connected in a USB 3.0 port.

 Then, go to the startscreen, and type in "kinectinscratchserver".
 Hit enter.